clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```
 [1] "character"
 ```
+Note you can store numbers as character data as well, but you cannot perform math on them unless you convert them to numeric.

 Factor Vectors
 ====================================================================================
 incremental: true

-Factors encode a (modest) number of **levels**, like for gender, experimental group, or geographic region:
+Factors are categorical data that encode a (modest) number of **levels**, like for gender, experimental group, or geographic region:

 ```r
 gender <- factor(c("M", "F", "F", "M"))